obsidiandynamics/transram/README.md

 Replace `x.y.z` with the latest release version.

 ## 2. Implement the `DeepCloneable` interface
-The main data structure in TransRAM is a `TransMap`, which is akin to a conventional `java.util.Map`, albeit with a markedly simplified API surface. `TransMap` takes any key that satisfies the standard `equals`+`hashCode` contract.
-Because all TransRAM algorithms use multiversion object representations under the hood, map values must satisfy the `DeepCloneable` interface:
+The main data structure in TransRAM is a `TransMap`, which is akin to a conventional `java.util.Map`, albeit with a markedly simplified API surface. `TransMap` takes any key that satisfies the canonical `equals`+`hashCode` contract.
+Because all TransRAM algorithms use multiversion object representations under the hood, map values must implement the `DeepCloneable` interface:

 ```java
 public interface DeepCloneable<SELF> {